FAU-Paleo/apw_2025/docs/_posts/2024-08-06-paleodiversity.md

 permalink: "paleodiversity/"
 ---

 Welcome to Module 2: Paleodiversity Analyses in R!
-Across these two days, we'll focus on how to analyse biodiversity in deep-time through theoretical introductions, hands-on exercises, and mini-assigments in R.
+Across these three days, we'll focus on how to analyse biodiversity in deep-time through theoretical introductions, hands-on exercises, and mini-assigments in R.

 | When   | What                                                                            |